Goal 3: Inspiring a Campus Culture of Inclusive Excellence, Support and Collaboration

 The extraordinary ethnic and cultural diversity, both of American society and the broader world, shapes both our academic community and the curriculum of the University.
 Key to that is a campus community in which faculty, staff and students represent the diversity we find in our broader community.
 A diverse and inclusive campus community brings irreplaceable value to SU’s educational experience and work environment and strengthens the entire University.
 We strive to create a truly diverse and inclusive environment where we harness the richness of ideas, backgrounds and perspectives of the community to create student learning opportunities and value for the institution, today and into the future.

 Through Goal 3, the University will develop and implement the components of a comprehensive diversity and inclusion plan.
 By exploring ways to expand benefits, recognition and rewards programs, the institution hopes to improve the recruitment and retention of all faculty and staff.
 The University values and cultivates learning not only among its students but also for faculty and staff as well.
 SU will continue to expand professional development opportunities and create inclusive spaces that support networking, foster professional growth and inspire innovative ideas.
-Goal 3 also identifies strategies to improve collaboration, communication and transparency in the strategic planning process.
 Through the collection of these strategies, the institution hopes that all members of the campus community feel a sense of belonging and connection.

 Objective 3.1 - Create a holistic diversity and inclusive excellence plan.